kenrduffy/SOGRAND-C/README.md

 Four MATLAB sample simulations are included:

 1) sim_decoder executes OBRGAND decoding without using the SO.
 2) sim_product decodes product codes with SOGRAND as the component decoder.
-Rows and columns are processed MATLAB and their decoding is not parallelized,
+Rows and columns are processed in MATLAB and their decoding is not parallelized,
 3) sim_blkSO_acc empirically evaluates the calibration, in the Brier Score sense, of the blockwise SO.
 4) sim_BLER_UER evaluates the SO control of undetected error rate.
 Output is recored in results.